Issue Template

 In .md

-files, you can define the basic properties of the template, such as the template name, title, default assignee, labels, etc., through front-matter configuration.
-The main text content will serve as the preset description when users create an Issue.
+files, you can define basic properties of the template, such as the template name, title, default assignee, labels, etc., by configuring front-matter information.
+The main content will serve as the preset description when users create an Issue.

 ---

-about: Report a problem to help us improve
+about: Report an issue to help us improve

 title: [BUG]